python/cpython/Doc/library/marshal.rst

    Indicates the format that the module uses.
 Version 0 is the historical format, version 1 shares interned strings and version 2 uses a binary format for floating point numbers.
+   Version 3 adds support for object instancing and recursion.
-The current version is 2.
+   The current version is 3.

 .. rubric:: Footnotes